 1. Your topic sentences don’t accurately capture argument/topic of their paragraph

-Probably half the papers I look at have this issue somewhere.
+Probably half the papers I looked at have this issue somewhere.
 A topic sentence is like a mini-thesis that should capture the argument or topic of a single paragraph.

 So, if the first sentence of a body paragraph only introduces a part of the paragraph’s argument or mentions something outside of the paragraph’s argument, the reader will probably end up confused.

 I hope these tips were helpful.
-If you have any questions about the list or want to make sure your writing is on track, visit us at the Centre for Writing and Scholarly Communication.
+If you have any questions about the list or want to make sure your writing is on track, visit the Centre for Writing and Scholarly Communication.